| “King” Kelly Delivers!

-The race became more animated on the climb of the Houffalize where Bob Roll (USA) caught and passed Eddy Planckaert and broke away for over 30 kms.
-When Roll was caught on the Wanne, the race looked to the new climb, the very steep La Chambralles.
+The race became more animated on the climb of the Houffalize where Bob Roll (USA) caught and passed Eddy Planckaert.
+Roll broke away solo for over 30 kms.
+When Roll was caught on the climb of the Wanne, the race headed to the new climb of the very steep La Chambralles.
 Aussie Phil Anderson started the hostilities that shattered the peloton.

-The margin at the La Redoute was 23 seconds.
-Over the top a chasing group of 28 reconnected with the leaders.
-PDM now took control of the race with Steven Rooks and Gert-Jan Theunesse driving the pace.
+The margin on the La Redoute was 23 seconds and over the top of the climb a chasing group of 28 reconnected with the 3 leaders.
+PDM took control of the race with Steven Rooks and Gert-Jan Theunesse driving the pace.

 The breakaway group held a slim lead as the final 2 km finishing circuit began.
 Pedro Delgado jumped first and lead out the sprint.
 Anderson and Kelly reacted quickly and caught the Spaniard.
 Coming off two strong wheels Kelly would not be beaten.
 Sean “King” Kelly delivered the prestigious Liege-Bastogne-Liege victory to his sponsor PDM.